irmen/Pyro4/docs/source/config.rst

 To inspect the current configuration you have several options:

 1. Access individual config items: ``print(Pyro4.config.COMPRESSION)``
-2. Dump the config in a console window: :command:`python -m Pyro4.configuration` This will print something like::
+2. Dump the config in a console window: :command:`python -m Pyro4.configuration` (or simply :command:`pyro4-check-config`) This will print something like::

         Pyro version: 4.6